Best Nurse Practitioner Programs in Hawaii – 2021

 2) University of Hawaii at Hilo - Hilo

 Programs Offered: DNP

-Are you someone who wants to make a difference in the health of the state’s rural population and are searching for Hawaii NP schools that focus on rural health, University of Hawaii can be a befitting choice.
+Are you someone who wants to make a difference in the health of the state’s rural population and are searching for Hawaii nurse practitioner schools that focus on rural health, University of Hawaii can be a befitting choice.
 Not only does the university’s NP education focus on rural and transcultural health, it also takes into account various issues and factors that impact healthcare delivery in these underserved regions of the state.
-As a nursing school of repute, the college has played a significant role in producing nurse leaders who strive towards achieving social justice and health equity.
+As a nurse practitioner school of repute, the college has played a significant role in producing nurse leaders who strive towards achieving social justice and health equity.
 By completing a DNP here, you will be able to offer advanced primary care to a multicultural patient population.

 Family Nurse Practitioner (FNP)

 This DNP program is offered as two pathways; BSN to DNP-FNP and MSN to DNP-FNP.
 While the former requires three years of study on a full-time basis, entering post an MSN, you can complete the program in two years.
 Upon earning the DNP-FNP degree you can pursue direct and indirect patient care roles in various settings, including healthcare organizations, hospitals, federal healthcare agencies, and universities.
 The evidence-based curriculum mainly teaches you interdisciplinary collaboration, leadership, and population health.
 You will demonstrate enhanced critical thinking and clinical reasoning skills to improve healthcare quality.